Snake Man of La Perouse: Show

-The Snake Man performed in a 13 m x 7 m area of grass defined by a metre-high corrugated steel fence.
+The Snake Man performed in a 13 x 7 m area of grass defined by a metre-high corrugated steel fence.

-He stood in the 'pit' and removed reptiles one by one from canvas bags to show them to people lining the fence.
+He stood in the "pit" and removed reptiles one by one from canvas bags to show them to people lining the fence.
 He held a snake by the tail as he talked about it, or he may have walked around the perimeter of the pit with the reptile just centimetres from the onlookers.

 Often he allowed a harmless reptile, such as an Australian water dragon, to roam the pit for the duration of the show.

-At the conclusion of each half-hour show 'the hat' was passed around for a small donation.
+At the conclusion of each half-hour show "the hat" was passed around for a small donation.
 The show was usually at 1.30 pm on Sundays.